Logius-standaarden/fsc-core/draft-fsc-core-00.md

 *Peer:*

-Actor that provides and/or consumes services.
+Actor that provides and/or consumes Services.
 This is an abstraction of e.g. an organization, a department or a security context.

 *Group:*

-System of Peers using Inways, Outways and Contract Managers that confirm to the FSC specification to make use of each other's services.
+System of Peers using Inways, Outways and Contract Managers that confirm to the FSC specification to make use of each other's Services.

 *Directory:*

-A Directory holds information about the services in the FSC Group to make them discoverable.
+A Directory holds information about the Services in the FSC Group to make them discoverable.

 *Inway:*